HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

 {{ figure_markup(
   image="popularity_attribute_usage.png",
-  caption="Popularity of top attributes", description="Bar chart showing the usage of the top 10 HTML attributes. `href` is the most used (present on 99.2% of mobile pages), followed by `src` (98.9% on mobile), `content` (99% on mobile), `name` (98.8% on mobile) and `class` (98.7% on mobile).
-The rest of the top 10 are `type`, `rel`, `id`, `style` and `alt`, with values ranging from 98.4% to 91.7%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1479935889&format=interactive", sheets_gid="927974312", sql_file="attributes.sql"
+  caption="Popularity of top attributes", description="Bar chart showing the usage of the top 10 HTML attributes. `href` is the most used (present on 99% of mobile pages), followed by `src` (99% on mobile), `content` (99% on mobile), `name` (99% on mobile) and `class` (99% on mobile).
+The rest of the top 10 are `type`, `rel`, `id`, `style` and `alt`, with values ranging from 98% to 92%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1479935889&format=interactive", sheets_gid="927974312", sql_file="attributes.sql", width=600, height=558
   )
 }}

 ### `data-*` attributes

-Let's now take a closer look to a subset of attributes: the `data-`\* attributes.
+Let's now take a closer look to a subset of attributes: the `data-*` attributes.
 HTML allows developers to define custom attributes that begin with `data-`.
 These attributes are designed to store additional information specific to the page or application, such as custom data, annotations, or state information.
 They offer a way to embed extra, non-standard metadata that doesn't fit into any predefined HTML attributes, making them particularly useful when there's no existing attribute or tag to handle that specific information.
 The data- attributes are private to the application and can be easily accessed or manipulated via JavaScript, providing a flexible method to manage dynamic content or data states.

 {{ figure_markup(
   content="90%",